 Start with free shipping: Be sure to start your Cyber Monday shopping at a retailer offering free shipping on your entire purchase.
-Real Simple offers a comprehensive list of retailers offering free shipping, though some may require a minimum purchase.
-Alternatively, Rather Be Shopping offers a list of 45+ retailers offering free shipping (with NO minimum) on your holiday shopping.
+Rather Be Shopping offers a list of 45+ retailers offering free shipping (with NO minimum) on your holiday shopping.
 It’s a great place to start your shopping.

 With so many shoppers expected to be swiping their credit cards come Cyber Monday, thieves are presented with a tempting opportunity to scam unsuspecting consumers.
 Here are a few final tips to shop online safely:

 Following links from phony e-mails is one of the oldest methods for scamming online shoppers—so, don't be fooled by messages in your inbox offering enticing sales through direct links.
 Instead, take the time to open up your web browser and enter the URL of your preferred retailer into a separate tab.
 If you can’t find any mention of the deal on their website, be sure to contact customer service to find out if it’s a scam.

 Make Sure Your Purchase is Secure

 Make sure your purchase is secure by only entering credit card details on Web pages that use SSL (secure sockets layer) security.

 To make sure you’re on a secure page, check to see that the URL for the page begins with “https://” and not “http://.”
 That “s” lets you know the site is secure.
 Most browsers will also show a lock icon in the lower-right corner of the browser window to let you know you're on a secure site.